gt-pequod/gt-pequod.github.io/README.md

 }
 ```

-And a definition of equivalence that specifies that they should only
+and a definition of equivalence that specifies that they should only
 be checked on inputs in which `num >= 0`, then `pequod` returns that
 `addDigits0` is equivalent to `addDigits1` under this definition.